xuhao013/medicalMap/README.md

 Note！

 1. You need to adjust the zoom ratio to 100% after opening the program to have a better user experience.
-2. The first function (find your current address) will ask you to grant permission for geolocation.
+2. The first function (find your current place) will ask you to grant permission for geolocation.
 If you want to use this function, click on Agree.